 Directly imaging exoplanets is extremely challenging because of two effects.
 There is a very small brightness contrast between the host star and the planet and there is only a small angular separation of the planet from the host.
 In plain english, the star's light will drown out any light from the planet because of us observing them from a distance much larger than their separation.
 To enable direct imaging both of these effects need to be minimised.

 The low brightness contrast is usually addressed by using a coronagraph.
-A coronagraph is an instrument which attaches to the telescope to reduce the light from the star and hence increase the brightness contrast of nearby objects.
-Another device, called a starshade, is proposed which would be sent into space with the telescope and directly block the star light.
+A coronagraph is an instrument that attaches to the telescope to reduce the light from the star and hence increase the brightness contrast of nearby objects.
+Another device, called a starshade, is proposed which would be sent into space with the telescope and directly block the starlight.

 The small angular separation is addressed by using adaptive optics.
 Adaptive optics counteract the distortion of light due to the Earth's atmosphere (atmospheric seeing).
 This correction is performed by using a mirror whose shape is modified in response to measurements from a bright guide star.
 Sending the telescope into space is an alternative solution but it is a more expensive solution.
 Even though these issues can be addressed and make direct imaging possible, direct imaging is still a rare form of detection.